BowangLan/electron-vite-react-tailwindcss-starter/README.md

-# desktop
+# electron-vite-react-tailwindcss-starter

-An Electron application with React and TypeScript
+This is An Electron application boilerplate with Vite, TypeScript, React, and TailwindCSS, initialized using [electron-vite](https://electron-vite.org).

 ## Recommended IDE Setup